Tobias A. Plants

-Tobias Avery Plants (March 17, 1811 - June 19, 1887) was an American lawyer, newspaperman, and politician who served two terms as a U.S. Representative from Ohio from 1865 to 1869.
+Tobias Avery Plants (March 17, 1811 - June 19, 1887) was an American lawyer, newspaperman, and politician who served two terms as a U.S. representative from Ohio from 1865 to 1869.

 Biography

 Born at Sewickley, Pennsylvania, Plants apprenticed to a saddler at the age of twelve.

 He received a limited common school education.

+Early career

 He attended Beaver College, Meadville, Pennsylvania.

 He taught school, and while teaching studied law with Edwin M. Stanton in the office of Judge David Powell at Steubenville, Ohio.

 He was admitted to the bar and commenced practice in Athens, Ohio, in 1846, but soon moved to Pomeroy, Ohio.

-He served as member of the State house of representatives 1858–1861.
+He served as member of the State house of representatives from 1858 to 1861.

 He was owner and publisher of the Pomeroy Weekly Telegraph about 1860.

 Congress

 Plants was elected as a Republican to the Thirty-ninth and Fortieth Congresses (March 4, 1865 - March 3, 1869).
 He was not a candidate for renomination in 1868.